Get to know my story.

 My youth was a collection of funny accomplishments—a benefit of small-town childhood.

-The summer after graduating from high school, I worked at a rafting company to my parents' chagrin.
+I worked at a local rafting company the summer after graduating high school... much to my parents' chagrin.

 I fell in love with the river and became a river guide.

-I moved to a tiny ski town, population 600, with a BA in English Literature*.
+Then I moved to a tiny mountain hamlet, armed with a BA in English Literature*.

-Even though I loved skiing, it was a hard winter.
-It snowed 300 inches.
-The sun didn't hit the valley floor until almost 11 am.
+Even though I loved the backcountry skiing, it was a hard winter.
+It snowed 300 inches and the sun wouldn't hit the valley floor until almost 11 am.
 I began a book club, but it petered out.

 I swore I would never come back.